BehzadShayegh/constant-properties-protector/README.md

 # Constant Properties Protector Package

-With the help of this module, you can protect some of properties in a class.
+With the help of this module, you can protect some of the properties in a class.
 Protecting means avoiding to change them but keep them publicly available.

 ```python
 from constant_properties_protector import CPP